SB-1967

 Plain Language

-Covered entities must ensure that AI tools used in utilization review are subject to periodic review of their performance, use patterns, and outcomes, and must revise the tools as necessary to maximize accuracy and reliability.
-This is an ongoing operational obligation — not a one-time pre-deployment check — requiring continued monitoring and improvement of AI tool performance in live deployment.
+Covered entities must ensure that AI tools used in utilization review are subject to periodic performance review and revision to maximize accuracy and reliability.
+This is an ongoing operational obligation — not a one-time pre-deployment check.
+The statute does not specify the review interval, leaving this to the entity's discretion or future Commissioner rulemaking.

 Statutory Text